 Regular monitoring of licensing procedures has helped to promote the production and sale of Fredonia merchandise, both on and off campus.
-The 2017-2018 fiscal year represented another good year for Fredonia's royalties.
+The 2018-2019 fiscal year represented another good year for Fredonia's royalties.
+The Campus Trademarks and Licensing committee continues to work to find best practices with the continuity and use of our brand.